davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

 Open your "Power & sleep" settings.
 Change the power plan options to disable sleep when plugged in (for "Make my device sleep after", select "Never").

+> Special note for laptops: A laptop that needs to go into a low-power state to save battery should hibernate instead of sleep.
+Consider your timeout length for hibernation to balance usability and battery life, or shut down the laptop when not in use.
+Use "[powercfg.exe /hibernate on](https://learn.microsoft.com/en-us/troubleshoot/windows-client/setup-upgrade-and-drivers/disable-and-re-enable-hibernation)" on Windows 11 to re-enable.

 #### 4.5.2 Activation
 The recommended and most secure method for activation is to use a legitimate product key obtained through official channels (e.g., Volume Licensing, Visual Studio Subscription).